ApolloAuto/apollo/docs/howto/how_to_add_a_new_can_card.md

 ## Introduction
 The Controller Area Network (CAN) is a network used intensively in many microcontrollers and devices to transfer data between devices without the assistance of a host computer.

-The default CAN card used in Apollo is the ESD CAN-PIC card.
+The default CAN card used in Apollo is the ESD CAN-PCIe card.
 You can add a new CAN card using the steps below.

 ## Add a New CAN Card
 Complete the following required task sequence to add a new CAN card: